Verdagraph/.github/profile/README.md

 - **Supporting services** maintain the foundation of a functioning ecosytem, including the water cycle, nutrient cycle, and biodiversity.
 - **Cultural services** provide non-material benefits such as spiritual, intellectual, recreational, and aesthetic values.

 Despite our reliance on these services, we maintain relationships with the ecological systems responsible for them that are largely unsustainable.
-Keeping in mind the broad and varied scope of ecosystem services, a society cannot be sustained when its consumption of resources or emissions of waste exceeds the regenerative or absorbative capacities of its environment.
+Keeping in mind the broad and varied scope of ecosystem services, a society cannot be sustained when its consumption of resources or emissions of waste exceed the regenerative or absorbative capacities of its environment.
 A society of these conditions undermines not only its own wellbeing but also that of fellow inhabitants and the health of the ecosystem itself.

 Our environment is planet Earth, and the combined ecological impact of all our systems of extraction, production, pollution, and emission amounts to a truly devastating level of resource depletion, biosphere destruction, climate change, and more.
 The situation is intolerable.
 It falls on us to figure out how we need to adapt and then to undertake it.

 A truly ecological, sustainable society requires many adaptations.
 Some are technological, including changes to what resources we depend on and what procceses we use to achieve our goals.
 Technological adaptations involve some combination of meeting our energy and material demands through sustainable resources and finding ways to reduce the amount of those resources required for the services we demand.
 Some adaptations are social, including changes to what our goals are and thus what services we demand, and how we organize ourselves to enable those goals to be met.
-Social adaptations involve the creation of human organization centered around solidarity, equality, and cooperation towards collective success.
-Politcal and economic forms which allow us to move away from the current conditions of ecological sustainablity and towards the equal interest of all individuals across species and generations.
+Social adaptations involve the creation of human organization centered around solidarity, equality, and cooperation towards collective success and the equal interest of all individuals across species and generations.

 Almost all of these adaptations are interconnected, and massive in scope.
 VerdanTech focuses specifically on agriculture and its relation to ecology and the organization of human labour.